mayankkapoor/Docs---How-to-package-using-package-builder/How to package using package builder.md

 2. After a build is successful, you can find the built packages stored on your apt repo "http://apt.overcastcloud.com/username/username".
 Click on "Repositories" link on the left to see your apt repo.
 3. You'll find your built package on http://apt.overcastcloud.com/username/username/ under pool/.

+In case you don't have a debian folder in your git source repo, package builder will place a basic debian folder into the repo.
+The package will be created using defaults.
+This may be good for basic libraries, but may create problems for custom services and openstack components which require specific packaging rules.
+Please review openstack debian folders on Launchpad.net and include those for packaging openstack components.

 ## Deleting a package source repository

 1. To delete a package source, go to "Sources" link on the left.